 This Side of Paradise ~ A Capsule Book Review by Allen Kopp

-In his second year of college, the Great War (WWI) obtrudes.
-Amory enlists in the army because he believes it’s what he’s supposed to do (and because everybody else is doing it) and finds himself in France.
-While some of his best friends from college die in the war, Amory returns home (later he says he hated the army) to find a changed world.
+After the war ends, Amory finds himself in a changed world.
+Some of his best friends from college have died in the war.
 His father dies and his mother discovers they don’t have nearly as much money as they thought they did.
-(Is Amory going to be forced to go to work to earn a living?)
+Is Amory going to be forced to go to work to earn a living?

 As Amory grows older, he becomes more disillusioned.
 His mother dies.
 His college friends die or drift away.
 Some investments left by his family that provide a portion of his income dry up (and this is long before the Depression).
 He’s afraid of being poor.
 He wants to write but doesn’t.
 He sees his youth slipping away, its promise unfulfilled.
 The book concludes with a long philosophical conversation he has with two men he doesn’t know (one of them turns out to be the father of a college friend who was killed in the war), in which he espouses his belief that Socialism will cure all the world’s ills.
 After all he goes through, he ends up by saying, “I know myself, but that is all.”

-If we examine Fitzgerald’s life, we see that This Side of Paradise is largely autobiographical.
-Amory Blaine, his protagonist in the novel, is a heavy drinker, as was Fitzgerald (which probably contributed to his early death at age forty-four in 1940).
+On examining Fitzgerald’s life, we see that This Side of Paradise is largely autobiographical.
+Amory Blaine, his protagonist in the novel, is a heavy drinker, as was Fitzgerald (probably contributing to his early death).
 Like Amory Blaine, Fitzgerald attended Princeton University, served a brief stint in the army during the war without seeing any real action, had some unhappy love affairs with debutantes, experienced financial reverses, and was disillusioned in early middle age.